• Skip to main content

 Conclusion

 Even though teeth spacing is rarely a serious medical concern, and can even go without treatment, it may still cause discomfort and frustration or hamper your confidence.
-But thanks to advances in dental technology, you have an array of diverse treatment options, ones that are effective, inconspicuous, and won’t put a large dent in your finances.
+But thanks to advances in dental technology, you have an array of diverse treatment options, including ones that are convenient, inconspicuous, and won’t put a large dent in your finances.

 If you’re worried about the severity of your spacing or think that it might stem from a more severe issue, schedule an appointment with your dentist to gain a better understanding of your condition.
 And if any of the treatments listed here caught your attention, research them further and evaluate how they might fit with your circumstances and expectations.
 Even if your case is minor and you decide to stick with the spaces, your smile will still be as charming as ever!